Modeling the Transition between Localized and Extended Deposition in Flow Networks through Packings of Glass Beads: Results

-In \cite{MajumdarSatyaN1998Npti} they use the steady-state mass distribution to study the behavior and dynamical phase transition of the model.
-They show that the mass distribution transitions from an exponential to a power-law with an aggregate.
-Our preliminary numerical investigation of the mass distribution has revealed signs of a similar behavior when transitioning between the extended and localized phases.
-However, accurate classification of the transition seen in our model requires a more rigorous study of the critical point.
-Identifying the transition point in complex non-equilibrium systems such as ours where a free energy description of the system does not exist is a difficult task, and as a first step, one may simplify some of the complexities of the system to map it to other existing solved or solvable models.
-Establishing clear connections between transitions in these simpler models and numerically investigating the mass distribution in the transition region would be the next potential step in unraveling this transition.
+Majumdar et al. use the steady-state mass distribution to study the behavior and dynamical phase transition of their model, in which the distribution transitions from an exponential to a power-law with an aggregate \cite{MajumdarSatyaN1998Npti}.
+Our numerical investigation of the mass distribution has revealed signs of a similar behavior when transitioning between the extended and localized phases.
+However, an accurate classification of the transition seen in our model requires a more rigorous study of the critical point.
+Identifying the transition point in complex non-equilibrium systems such as ours where a free energy description of the system does not exist is a difficult task, and as a first step, one may simplify some of the complexities of the system to map it to other solvable models.

 In the experiments, one of the tunable parameters is $\Delta \hat{P}$.
 We further assume that $\hat{\tau}$ is an independent parameter that depends on fluid, particle, and pore network properties.
 Given a system with a fixed $\hat{\tau}$, we expect localized deposition at lower $\Delta \hat{P}$, and extended deposition at higher $\Delta \hat{P}$ for the same network as seen in experiments \cite{BizmarkNavid2020Mdoc} and simulations.
 FIG. \ref{fig:recs} supports this reasoning.
 For particles with a given shear stress threshold $\hat{\tau}$, as we increase $\Delta \hat{P}$, a smaller percentage of deposition occurs near the inlet of the medium, consistent with the experimental findings.
-In the figure, the red borders indicate localized deposition, as defined by comparison to a representative experiment, and the green border indicates extended deposition.
-More details on categorizing localized deposition and extended deposition are found in the Supplementary Material \ref{s3:82}.
-The hat notation used here denotes normalization by the maximum value.
+In the figure, the red borders indicate localized deposition, as defined by comparison to a representative experiment, and the green borders indicate extended deposition.
+More details on categorizing localized and extended deposition are found in the Supplementary Material.
+In the SM, we also demonstrate that this transition occurs over a range of sizes.
+The hat notation used here denotes normalization by a set value.
 The programming scripts used in generating the simulations discussed in this section are accessible on GitHub \cite{kellyGitHub}.